ke-David/smart-task-dashboard/README.md

 - Practice frontend ↔ backend communication
 - Design a small but complete REST API
 - Work with relational databases, SQL aggregations and analytics
-- Apply Git and GitHub workflows and project structure practices
+- Apply Git and GitHub workflows

 ## Technologies Used